Strategic Leadership Team

 Chris joined the Service as a Firefighter and was located at Central Fire Station in Hull in 1993, before progressing his career to become Chief Fire Officer and Chief Executive in 2017.

-As Chief Fire Officer and Chief Executive he has ultimate accountability for all areas of the organisation, which he manages via the Senior Leadership Team structure.
+As Chief Fire Officer and Chief Executive he has ultimate accountability for all areas of the organisation, which he manages via the Strategic Leadership Team structure.

 Phil joined the Service in July 2016 as Director of Public Safety, following a 28 year career at neighbouring South Yorkshire Fire and Rescue.

-Executive Director of Service Support and S151 Officer - Kevin Wilson
+Executive Director of Corporate Services and Section 151 Officer - Kevin Wilson

 Kevin Wilson is the Statutory Finance Officer responsible for the administration of the financial affairs of the Authority as required under the Local Government Act 1985.
-As Executive Director of Service Support he has direct responsibility for the Service’s Finance function along with overall responsibility for the areas managed by the Director of Service Support.
+As Executive Director of Corporate Services and Section 151 Officer, he has direct responsibility for the Service’s Finance function along with overall responsibility for the areas managed by the Director of Service Improvement.

 Prior to joining the Service in March 2007, Kevin had worked for Hull City Council, Newport City Council and Gwent County Council where he had undertaken a range of senior finance roles.